 A very warm welcome to The Sebright Club of Great Britain.
 The Sebright bantam was named after its developer, Sir John Saunders Sebright, an English politician and agricultural innovator.
 It is one of the oldest recorded British 'true bantams' - meaning it is a miniature bird with no corresponding large version of the breed.
 It was created early in the 19th century through a selective breeding program designed to produce an ornamental breed and one of undeniably stunning beauty.

-Membership costs £10 per year and an application form can be found here - Membership Form.
+Membership costs £10 per year - Membership Form.

 Our newsletters are available to paid-up club members and you will have unlimited access to this website.

 The membership fee also goes towards providing rosettes and prize cards at Shows, amongst many other benefits.

 This year we celebrate 210 years of The Sebright Club - which was the very first poultry club of it's kind.